-A question bank must be developed by EPAOs.
-Independent assessors must use the question bank as a source for questioning and are expected to use their professional judgment to tailor those questions appropriately.
+A structured question bank must be developed by EPAOs.
 The question bank must be of sufficient size to prevent predictability and reviewed regularly (at least once a year) to ensure that it, and its content, are fit for purpose.
 The questions relating to the underpinning knowledge, skills and behaviours, must be varied yet allow assessment of the relevant KSBs.

-EPAOs must ensure that apprentices have a different set of questions in the case of re-sits/retakes.
+EPAOs must ensure that apprentices have a different set of questions in the case of re-sits/re-takes.
 Independent assessors must be developed and trained by the EPAO in the conduct of professional discussions and reaching consistent judgement.